This page created 29 May 2020

 ORA will recognize a collection once you have visited a record in that collection.
-If you have the OraSettings window open when you first visit a collection you will have to use the browser's Refresh button or command to refresh the OraSettings windows, click the Most Recent button to make that collection the current one.
+If you have the OraSettings window open when you first visit a collection you can use the browser's Refresh button to refresh the OraSettings windows, click the Most Recent button to make that collection the current one.

 For the rest of this article we will discuss only Text Templates, which are generally simpler to set up.
 All the methods described here apply to Auto Type Templates as well, but they have some additional features which are discussed in my article on Auto Type Templates.